 “They’ve said it would cause ‘cost push inflation’, so employers would pass on increased wages cost to consumers.
 It’s never happened.

 “If you increase the minimum wage by 50%, you would see a consumer effect.
-But if you’re talking about increasing the minimum wage by 7 or 8%, you won’t see anything,” Tim explained.
+But if you’re talking about increasing the minimum wage by 7 or 8 per cent, you won’t see anything,” Tim explains.

-Workers in Australia face a steep climb before our minimum wage returns to providing a decent living wage.
-And it will take a big push from workers and unions to turn that around.
-But the United Workers Union is up for that challenge, and we are ready to fight hard.
+But we still face a steep climb before our minimum wage returns to providing a decent living wage.
+The United Workers Union is up for that challenge.

 Are you ready to get involved?
-Find out more about joining your union and let’s win the fight for better pay.
+Find out more about how joining a union can help you win better pay.